 If Schaefer is correct, then online content will go much the way of Hollywood: a few viral stars and many more struggling failures.
 The research compiled by Rayson appears to bear this out.
 According to Rayson’s research in a selection of 100,000 articles pulled from a database at random, around three quarters had less than 1 external link or referring domain link.
 This seems consistent with other more independent research conducted in this field.
 According to the data, looking at the database of one million articles compiled, 50% had less than three Facebook interactions and less than three Twitter shares.

 The Hollywood analogy continues when you look at averages.
 Apparently, the distribution of shares, links and interactions is not well focused around the average; the whole picture has many underperformers with the occasional viral rockstar.
 You can imagine the effect that this will have on the average; according to Rayson, there are a few articles that were included in the analysis reaching millions of shares (with one even reaching upwards of 5 million) which can mislead those looking only at the average:

 (Graphic courtesy of Moz Blog, moz.com)

-It seems obvious that the nature of a share is actually significantly different to the nature of a link.
-The average punter is obviously more likely to share than link.
-By the same token, long form content writers such as bloggers, are by their nature likely to link than share.
+It seems obvious that the nature of a share is actually significantly different from the nature of a link.
+The average punter is obviously more likely to share that link.
+By the same token, long-form content writers such as bloggers, are by their nature likely to link than share.
 Is there anyone that gets results in both categories?

 Apparently – yes.
-While it may be that for the most part that there is no real or significant connections between shares and links, Rayson suggests that what correlation there is, it is shown for highly shared and highly linked articles more than usually found through major publishers and news sites, particularly the long form opinion and editorial style content.
-That there appears to be some merit in the long form, opinion-forming content.
-Similar results are obtained for research backed content.
+While it may be that for the most part that there are no real or significant connections between shares and links, Rayson suggests that what correlation there is, it is shown for highly shared and highly linked articles more than usually found through major publishers and news sites, particularly the long-form opinion and editorial style content.
+That there appears to be some merit in the long-form, opinion-forming content.
+Similar results are obtained for research-backed content.

 We will return to this later (which will give the hungry journalists a chance to rejoice).